 #3 incident reporting gets no response

-As for any effort it is important to see that your input matters.
+As is true for any effort, it is important to see that your input matters.
 If there is a sensation that management will just ignore the reported incidents, chances are that future incidents won’t be reported.

 Saying ‘thank you’ for the report, notifying when it is being handled (or even implemented) is a simple, effective and inexpensive way to show appreciation.
 Gratitude does not have to be monetary, especially when incident reports help the entire company.